 The EULAR / ACR exchange programme

-The program supports junior academic rheumatologists and rheumatology professionals to travel from Europe to the US to experience the ACR Annual Meeting, engage in a half-day exchange program with American colleagues at the Annual Meeting and participate in a subsequent site visit at a local institution.
+The program supports junior academic rheumatologists and rheumatology professionals as well as health professionals in rheumatology to travel from Europe to the US to experience the ACR Annual Meeting, engage in a half-day exchange program with American colleagues at the Annual Meeting and participate in a subsequent site visit at a local institution.

 Applicants need to fulfil the following requirements: